Pickleball Gear

 • You're past beginner level:

-these paddles lacked in the power, spin, and control that intermediate and advanced players need.
+these paddles lack the power, spin, and control that intermediate and advanced players need.

 • You don't need a full set:

-if you only need one beginner paddle, try the Vatic Pro PRISM Flash, my top budget paddle.
+if you only need one beginner paddle, try the Friday Original, Vatic Pro V-SOL or 11SIX24 Pegasus.

 • You want a heavier paddle: